Skip to main content

 Although they’re a great option for at-home treatment, they’re not great for complex teeth misalignments.
 They’re also not as established as other clear aligner brands, and their free refinements option is limited to Smileie PRO users.

-NewSmile’s Fast Track Aligners are forn for 22+ hours a day and cost $1,595.
-NewSmile is one of the most discreet at-home aligners but is also one of the newest companies.
+NewSmile’s Fast Track Aligners are worn for 22+ hours a day and cost $1,595.
+NewSmile offers highly discreet at-home aligners, though the company is relatively new.

 They claim to make the most comfortable at-home aligners available.
 They are available in the U.S., Canada, and Hong Kong.